elisoncrum/piipan/docs/adr/0019-continue-to-use-net-core-3-1.md

 We revisited the decision of whether or not to upgrade to .NET 5 for two main reasons.
 The first is that in March 2021, Microsoft announced the general availabilty of .NET 5 in Azure Functions in their commercial cloud.
 Six months later, it was reasonable to think that .NET 5 may also be supported in the government cloud.
 Second, we expect that the eventual upgrade to .NET 6 will require fewer changes if upgrading from .NET 5 as opposed to .NET Core 3.1.

 However, our research and experimentation revealed a bug in the current version of the Azure Functions Core Tools which prevents the publishing of .NET 5 Function Apps in both the commercial and government clouds.
-Additionally, the FastTrack team referred us to the [current comparison between Azure Government and global Azure](https://docs.microsoft.com/EN-US/azure/azure-government/compare-azure-government-global-azure#azure-functions), which notes that the running of .NET 5 apps in Azure Functions is currently unsupported.

 ## Decision